 Find a small piece of plastic.
 It has to fit inside the connector and be thick enough to fit tightly between the four metal hinges and touchpad cable.

 Insert this piece of plastic into the connector.
-At the same time make sure the touchpad cable also inserted into the connector.
+Make sure the touchpad still seated inside.

-The piece of plastic applies pressure on the touchpad cable and it makes good connection with contacts inside the connector.
+The piece of plastic applies pressure on the cable and it makes good connection with the contacts.
 The touchpad works again!

-Now you can secure the connection with sticky electrical tape.
+Now you can secure the connection with tape.

 This simple trick fixed my touchpad.